Yonraz/Yonraz/README.md

 ### Hi there 👋

+#🌱 I’m currently learning
+  - Fullstack development, focused on React.js, Typescript, and Node.js
+  - Microservices architecture

+#🔭 I’m currently working on
+  - Fun side projects like a browser synthesizer, co-op painting game, online Backgammon and more
+  - Expanding my knowledge and curiosity

 <!--
 **Yonraz/Yonraz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.